 An individual cannot have more than one domicile (a permanent home) simultaneously.

 Usually, it is straightforward to establish whether you are a UK resident, depending on the number of days you spend in the country during the tax year, running from 6 April to 5 April the following year.
 For example, you are a UK resident if you spend 183 or more days in the UK in one tax year.
 However, you are not a UK resident if you work abroad full-time and spend fewer than 91 days in the UK.
-Formally, your residence status will be determined by the Statutory Residence Test (SRT), which comprises three steps to cover even the most unique cases.

 Lastly, one should look into double taxation relief to avoid being taxed on the same income or gains by two or more countries.
 Double taxation is most common among individuals who have dual residency.
-However, if the two countries have a double tax treaty, this should be enough to prevent double taxation.
-Fortunately, most countries have a double taxation treaty with the UK, including but not limited to Australia, Brazil, China, Japan, Mauritius, Mexico, Nigeria, Singapore, South Africa, the UAE, and the US.
+However, if the two countries have a double taxation treaty, this should be enough to prevent double taxation.
+Fortunately, most countries have a double taxation treaty with the UK, including but not limited to Australia, Brazil, China, Japan, Mauritius, Mexico, Nigeria, Singapore, South Africa, the UAE and the US.

 Important: